Measurement-induced multipartite-entanglement regimes in collective spin systems: Outlook

 \section{Outlook}

 We have studied the dynamics of spin systems undergoing collective unitary dynamics interleaved with collective measurements.
 While seemingly analogous to the setup of measurement-induced phase transitions studied in quantum circuits, we found that the proposed model displays three dynamical regimes as a function of the measurement strength, instead of two.
 These regimes lead to highly entangled states in the limiting cases of strong and weak measurements, but also to a balanced, intermediate regime where the resulting states are less entangled and, thus, more classical.
 Because of the symmetry properties of collective spin systems, we find that the quantum Fisher information (QFI), related to multipartite entanglement, is a good order parameter to describe these regimes, and in particular the scaling exponent of the mean QFI with system size $\overline{F_Q}\sim N^{\beta}$ is a useful numerical metric.
 We find that the scaling varies from $\beta \sim 2$ in the limit cases (indicating Heisenberg-limited states) to $1 < \beta < 2$ in the intermediate regime (indicating sub-Heisenberg limited states).
-The transition between regimes is smooth as a function of measurement resolution $\sigma$, thus precluding the existence of phase transitions.
+The crossover between regimes is smooth as a function of measurement resolution $\sigma$, thus precluding the existence of phase transitions.
 We found that the crossover in scaling is present as long as the unitary part of the dynamics is not in the highly chaotic regime; however we showed that clear signatures of the three regimes can still be observed and even analytically studied if that condition is not met.

 The results we have obtained show that the model proposed here introduces distinctive features which are not present in the usual case of local measurements.
 We have further illustrated this by showing that our results are deeply connected to fundamental aspects of the quantum-to-classical transition as described by the seminal work of Bhattacharya, Habib and Jacobs~\cite{bhattacharya2000}.
+This connection allows to argue that the classical regime arising in our study is a manifestation of a general mechanism which arises naturally when studying monitored quantum dynamics in phase space.
 Finally, we have studied the behavior of the purity in the dynamics of the model and showed that these regimes are not in one-to-one correlation to the ones seen in the behavior of the multipartite entanglement.